opra-project/OPRA/README.md

 for importing an EQ specification into a piece of software.

-At the same time, we did not see it as our place to move into a new space and start grabbing land.
-We believe that something like this should exist, and that it would be best for everyone if it is available to all, so while Roon will certainly integrate and contribute to OPRA, it's not our intent to control its destiny.
+At the same time, we did not see it as our place to move into a new space and start claiming territory.
+We believe that something like OPRA should exist, and that it would be best for everyone if it is available to all, so while Roon will certainly integrate and contribute to OPRA, it's not our intent to control its destiny.

 ### How is Roon Labs involved in this project?

-Roon has set up the repository, defined the git-based database format, built the documentation and tooling, and built a system that makes this data available to software that might make use of it.
+Roon has set up the repository, defined the git-based database format, built the documentation and tooling, and craeted a system that makes this data available to software that might make use of it.
+We have also contributed significant amounts of vendor and product artwork to ensure that products based on OPRA look great.

 We will be approving PRs as the community builds out the repository, and as leaders emerge in the community, we will share this responsibility with others to ensure that this project